Back to Blogs

 As an early flowering plant, oxlip provides nectar for early emerging bees and butterflies which will in turn pollinate the plant.
 It was voted the County Flower of Suffolk in 2002 following a poll by the wild plant conservation charity Plantlife.

-The sculpture will show a Green Man with the Oxlip in cupped hands, a nod to Nathaniel Hudson, who in 1831 founded the Abbey Gardens as a botanic garden.
+It has been expertly and lovingly carved from the stump of a cherry tree and shows a Green Man with the Oxlip in cupped hands, a nod to Nathaniel Hudson, who in 1831 founded the Abbey Gardens as a botanic garden.

 Although the flower is rare, you can still find Oxlip blooming in woodland near Bury St Edmunds in April and May at Bull’s Wood Nature Reserve and Bradfield Woods Nature Reserve, run by Suffolk Wildlife Trust.